hasankarim18/react-eslint-setup-shortcut/README.md

 ```

 or You can also add a new script in the scripts section like below to install everything with a single command:

+For simplicity avoid it if want to use it first modify it and test it

 ```json
 scripts: {